ASTR 1210 (O'Connell) Study Guide

 - Interiors of proto-planets that are large enough are heated

-amd partially melted by the energy dissipated by accretion and by the
+and partially melted by the violent accretion and by the

 differentiate, with heavy metallic materials settling

 to the center and lighter, rocky materials rising to exterior.

 - Gravitational interactions between planets, or between planets and

 the residual protoplanetary disk (as in the image above), can

 drastically change the orbits of the new planets, moving large

 planets inward, tossing small bodies outward, or pushing planets into

 The nebular model successfully explains the systematics in the orbital